 Eight Tips to Improve Your Website Load Time and Performance for Better UX

-Many factors contribute to a good user experience (UX), but website load time and performance are crucial among them.
-A recent study by Google and Deloitte reveals that 0.1s improvement in website load time can increase conversion rates by 8.4% for retail sites and 10.1% for travel sites.
-However, businesses across all other industries too, have noticed considerable changes in conversion rates by optimizing their website’s load time and performance.
-So, if you want to provide a better experience to your customers, you must work on your website’s loading speed as well as its performance.
+Many factors contribute to a good user experience (UX), but website load time and performance are crucial.
+A recent study by Google and Deloitte reveals that a 0.1s improvement in website load time can increase conversion rates by 8.4% for retail sites and 10.1% for travel sites.
+However, businesses across all other industries have noticed considerable conversion rate changes by optimizing their website’s load time performance.
+So, if you want to provide a better experience to your customers, you must work on your website’s loading and performance.

-How to improve load time and performance of your website?
+How do you improve the load time and performance of your website?

-While creating a website, developers investigate every parameter which can improve the performance.
-Irrespective of how big or small your business is, developing a website involves a lot of complex coding.
-So, if you want to provide a better user experience to online visitors, your website must pass through a rigorous web-app performance testing process.
+While creating a website, developers investigate every parameter that can improve its performance.
+Developing a website involves a lot of complex coding, regardless of how big or small your business is.
+So, to provide a better user experience to online visitors, your website must pass through a rigorous web-app performance testing process.

-But do you know what all you need to test in your website for enhancing its performance?
+But do you know what you need to test in your website to enhance its performance?

-Things to look out for a while performing website speed & performance test
+Things to look out for while performing website speed & performance test

-Now that you know why quality assurance testing is the key to improve your website’s loading time and performance, here are a few suggestions to help in this regard.
+Now that you know why quality assurance testing is the key to improve your website’s loading website’sperformance, here are a few suggestions to help in this regard.

 Using a better hosting service

-Your website’s performance largely depends on the kind of hosting service provider you have selected.
+Your website’s performawebsite’sly depends on the kind of hosting service provider you have selected.
 In general, there are three types of hosting:

 The most popular among the three is shared hosting.
-It is cheaper and provides easy as well as fast migration.
-However, it can slow down your website’s loading speed because everything, including the CPU, RAM and disk space, is shared with other sites hosted on the same server.
+It is cheaper and provides easy and fast migration.
+However, it can slow down your website’s loading time because everything, including the CPU, RAM, and disk space, is shared with other sites hosted on the same server.

-The loading speed on both VPS and dedicated server hosting are comparatively faster.
-So, it’s advisable to go for VPS only if your website traffic spikes only occasionally.
-Dedicated server hosting is mostly preferred by websites that receive heavy traffic all year round.
+Both VPS and dedicated server hosting have comparatively faster loading speeds.
+So, it’s advisable to it’sor VPS only if your website traffic spikes only occasionally.
+Dedicated server hosting is mainly preferred by websites that receive heavy traffic all year round.

 Therefore, while testing, analyze your website traffic and check if you are hosted on the correct server.